segmind/cral-docs/installation.md

 # Installing CRAL
 ## Pip Distribution
 ## Docker
+> If you need help getting started with docker, please refer this [post](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

 ```
 # Pull & Run Docker image
 sudo docker run --gpus all -it -v /local/path:/docker/path segmind/cral:tf-2.2-py3-jupyter
 ```
-> Please update the pip package inside the docker to the latest one from the [downloads page](https://docs.segmind.com/download) before using the APIs.

-> If you need help getting started with docker, please refer this [post](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)
+`TODO: @pratik List of items already installed on docker.
+Auto download cral built in?`

-> Note that Nvidia Driver is needed on the host machine.
+> Note that Nvidia Driver and Nvidia Container Toolkit is needed on the host machine.

-Install the Nvidia Container Toolkit to add NVIDIA® GPU support to Docker.
+To Install the Nvidia Container Toolkit to add NVIDIA® GPU support to Docker.
 For Ubuntu 16.04/18.04, run the following commands.
 ```
 # Add the package repositories
 distribution=$(. /etc/os-release;echo $ID$VERSION_ID)